 Like Java Moss, Java Fern is also easy to grow and an excellent plant for shrimp.
 It prefers low lighting and does best when attached to ornaments in the water like driftwood or rocks.
 Their rhizome (the green stems where the leaves grow from) can be tied to the decoration at first to encourage it to attach, where it will then grow.

 Anubias belongs to the family Araceae.
 It likes low to moderate light and is relatively easy to grow.
 However, the growth rate is slow compared to that of Java Moss and Java Fern.
 Shrimps love the cover it provides them.

 Anubias can also survive with higher lighting, though that causes more algae to grow.
 However, because there will be shrimp present, this is advantageous and can provide them with a little extra food.

-Water Lettuce is a beautiful live plant to add to your aquarium for your shrimp.
+Water Lettuce is a beautiful floating plant for a shrimp tank you can add to your aquarium.
 It’s a floating plant, unlike the previous three, which must attach themselves somewhere to grow.

 Water Lettuce does the critical job of helping to suck nitrates and ammonia from the water.
 Nitrate and ammonia are both very toxic to shrimp, so this can be an excellent choice for helping keep the water optimal (although it shouldn’t be your only method for removing those toxicities from the tank).